Justin Koschitzke: Career overview

 Recruited in the 2000 AFL draft at pick number two, there were high expectations on Koschitzke from a young age.
 His athletic 197 cm build and strong marking were a great asset to the St Kilda Football Club, which drafted him and gave him his AFL debut early in 2001.
 He made an immediate impact and, in a debut year where he played 20 games, he won the AFL Rising Star award.

 In 2002 Koschitzke played just four games in an injury-riddled season.
 His quad and hamstring injuries continued to cause him trouble into 2003 and 2004 when he missed five and eight games respectively.

 Koschitske played in St Kilda's 2004 AFL Wizard Home Loans Cup winning side – St Kilda's second pre-season cup win.

 In 2005, another injury-affected season, Koschitzke played sporadically until he made a return in Round 14 against the Western Bulldogs.
 In a best-on-ground performance he picked up 19 disposals and kicked three goals.
 His form continued when he kicked 16 goals over the next four games, but injury struck again after Round 21, causing him to miss the finals series.

-Koschitzke is considered a versatile key position player who can play at centre half-forward and centre half-back, as well as a ruckman.
+Koschitzke is a key position player who can play as a centre half-forward and centre half-back, and as a ruckman.